Kitthinut/J3K_Project/README.md

 ## ✅ Requirements

-### Functional Requirements
+### 🔧 Functional Requirements

-- ✅ Character movement via keyboard input.
+- 🎮 The player can control the character using the keyboard.
+Movement = freedom!
-- ✅ Visible HP / Mana / EXP bars in-game.
+- ❤️ The game must show HP (Health), MP (Mana), and EXP bars clearly — so you always know how close you are to greatness... or doom.
-- ✅ Interactions with NPCs and objects in each room.
+- 🛋️ Every room must allow interaction with cute (and possibly suspicious) objects like desks, appliances, or mystery consoles.
-- ✅ Functional turn-based battle and upgrade mechanics.
+- ⚔️ Battles and stat upgrades must work seamlessly — tap that key, and feel the response instantly!

-### Non-Functional Requirements
+- ✨ Skills must have unique effects.
+Choose wisely — some sparkle, some boom.

-- 🪟 Runs smoothly on Windows 10/11.
+### 🧠 Non-Functional Requirements

-- 🚀 Maintains 60 FPS minimum.
+- 🪟 The game must run smoothly on Windows — no hiccups, no drama.
-- 🖥️ UI scales correctly at 1920x1080 resolution.
+- ⚡ A buttery-smooth 60 FPS is a must — your adventure deserves no lag!
-- ⚡ Room transitions load within 2 seconds.
+- 🖼️ UI elements should be crisp and readable at 1920x1080.
+No squinting allowed.
-- 🧑‍🦯 No flashing effects that hinder accessibility.
+- 🚪 Loading between rooms should take no more than 2 seconds — we’re speedrunning, baby!
-- 💾 Game size < 500 MB.
+- 📦 The game and its updates should stay light — no 10 GB surprises here.

 ---